-ENVIRONMENTAL FACTORS POTENTIALLY AFFECTED: 1 401010 IVILITALLI $\Delta I I L U I L U$ cked below would be potentially affecton ificant Impact" as indicated by the check ed by this project, involving at least one klist on the following pages. □Aesthetics ☐ Agriculture & Forestry Resources ☐ Air Quality □Biological Resources ☐ Cultural Resources ☐ Geology / Soils □Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Noise ☐ Population / Housing ☐ Public Services ☐ Recreation ☐ Transportation / Traffic ☐ Utilities / Service Systems ☐ Mandatory Findings of Significance I find that although the population be a significant effect in project proponent.
-A MI I find that the proposed unless mitigated" impact an earlier document purmeasures based on the REPORT is required, but I find that although the potentially significant of DECLARATION pursuan earlier EIR or NEGATIV ed project COULD NOT have a significate of this case because revisions in the project TIGATED NEGATIVE DECLARATION will sed project MAY have a significant CT REPORT is required.
-If project MAY have a "potentially signed on the environment, but at least one of the significant cannot be a significant to applicable legal standards, a carlier analysis as described on attached it must analyze only the effects that remains a significate feets (a) have been analyzed adequated to applicable standards, and (b) have be t effect on the environment, and an ificant impact" or "potentially significant effect 1) has been adequately analyzed in and 2) has been addressed by mitigationed sheets.
+cked below would be potentially affect nificant Impact" as indicated by the check ed by this project, involving at least one cklist on the following pages. □ Aesthetics ☐ Agriculture & Forestry Resources ☐ Air Quality ☐Biological Resources ☐ Cultural Resources ☐ Geology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Noise □ Population / Housing □ Public Services ☐ Recreation ☐ Transportation / Traffic ☐ Utilities / Service Systems ☐ Mandatory Findings of Significance I find that although the be a significant effect in project proponent.
+A M I find that the propose ENVIRONMENTAL IMPA I find that the propose unless mitigated" impa an earlier document pu measures based on the REPORT is required, bu I find that although the potentially significant DECLARATION pursuar earlier EIR or NEGATIV ed project COULD NOT have a signif ON will be prepared. proposed project could have a significant this case because revisions in the project ITIGATED NEGATIVE DECLARATION will posed project MAY have a significant ACT REPORT is required.
+It is required a project MAY have a significant to applicable legal standards, are earlier analysis as described on attached it it must analyze only the effects that reproposed project could have a significate effects (a) have been analyzed adequate to applicable standards, and (b) have been analyzed adequated and the signification of the significant of the signification of the signification of the significant of the signification of the significant of it effect on the environment, and an ificant impact" or "potentially significant effect 1) has been adequately analyzed in and 2) has been addressed by mitigationed sheets.
 An ENVIRONMENTAL IMPACT Signature on file.
-Signature Apr Date il 20, 2018 e
+Signature Apr Dat il 20, 2018 e